-The right to life is endangered due to the threat of Boko Haram terrorism which arguably has been sustained by the systemic grand corruption in Nigeria (Anaedozie, 2015:13; Idahosa, 2015).
+The right to life has been compromised through the threat of Boko Haram insurgency and terrorism which arguably has been sustained by the systemic grand corruption in Nigeria (Anaedozie, 2015:13).
 This is also tied to inability of the Nigerian government to accede to the constitutional mandate of providing security for the citizenry as stipulated in Chapter 11 of the 1999 Constitution, relating to the Fundamental Objectives and Directive of State Policy in Section 2 (b).
 This portends serious human rights consequence as the right to life is a fundamental human right that should be protected at all times.
-It is obvious that thousands of lives have been lost particularly in north-eastern Nigeria due to Boko Haram terrorism (The
+It is obvious that thousands of lives have been lost particularly in north-eastern Nigeria due to Boko Haram terrorism (The Economist, 18 November 2015).